wharfkit/docs/Antelope/Action.md

+---
+title: Action
+description: change_me
+category: Antelope
+published: false
+---

 # Action

 Each Antelope [Transaction](#) contains an array of `Action` objects, with each `Action` being an independent call to a smart contract function.
 Each `Action` is individually serialized using the `ABI` for the associated smart contract it executes against, at the block height it was submitted.

 While both the [SessionKit](#) and [ContractKit](#) abstracts away this complexity, assembling an `Action` manually is something application developers may have to do at times in order to request a signature from their users.

 ## Anatomy of an Action